Amazon's Super Bowl ad replaces Alexa with stars

 I was close.

-For here are an abusive Gordon Ramsay, an alluring Rebel Wilson, a cheery Cardi B and a threatening Anthony Hopkins taking on Alexa's duties.
+For here are an abusive Gordon Ramsay, a sarcastic Cardi B, an alluring Rebel Wilson, and a threatening Anthony Hopkins taking on Alexa's duties.

-Some might think the chef, the actors and the rapper aren't quite ready for Amazon primetime.
+Some might think the chef, the rapper and the actors aren't quite ready for Amazon primetime.

 Wilson, for example, resorts to quasi-erotic humor.
 Yes, there's a bush joke and I'm not referring to George W.